bgruening/multiPhATEb/README.md

 HOW TO SET UP MULTI-PHATE ON YOUR LOCAL MACHINE

-It is recommended that you run multiPhate in a Conda environment.
-In this way, versions of dependent sofware packages will not clash with existing version on your system.
-For establishing a Conda environment, consult https://conda.io/en/latest/miniconda.html or https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c or another website for instructions on how to use Conda.
-It is best to download and install miniconda3.
-MultiPhate is part of the Bioconda channel, so be sure that you have added that channel to your local instance of Conda.

-DOWNLOAD AND INSTALL MULTIPHATE
-Go to the directory where you want to install and run multiPhate.
-Create a conda environment (let's call it 'multiphate_env'), and activate that environment.
-Then, acquire multiPhate as a Conda package by executing 'conda install multiphate'.
-This should automatically download and install multiPhate and its dependent third-party codes.
-There are two data sets included in the multiphate Conda package (Phantome and pVOGs), but all other databases must be downloaded manually (see below).

-multiPhate.py and phate_runPipeline.py are in the main execution "phate" directory, and you should see subdirectories PipelineInput/, PipelineOutput/, ExternaCodes/, and Databases/.
+First, create a working directory on your computer for running multiPhATE.
+Then, acquire the multiPhATE package.
+This can be done by installing the bioconda package via Conda.
+See instructions under CONDA INSTALLATION.

+CONDA INSTALLATION

+1) First, download and install miniconda3 for Python 3.x (https://conda.io/en/latest/miniconda.html).
+For more information about Conda, see https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html.

+2) Check that conda is working:  $ conda --version

+    If conda is not recognized, then you may need to switch to bash shell: $ bash
+    (and then try again)

+3) Add the following channels:

+    $ conda --add channels defaults
+    $ conda --add channels conda-forge
+    $ conda --add channels bioconda

+    WARNING: bioconda is supported on Unix/Linux and Mac operating systems, but so far not on PC.
+If you are working on a PC, then you will instead need to install multiPhATE from the following repository:  https://github.com/carolzhou/multiPhATE.git (note the missing 'b' from the repository name).
+Follow the instructions in that repository's README.md file.
+There will be more manual steps involved in the installation of multiPhATE from this alternate repository, since all of the dependent packages will need to be installed individually from the home website of each package.

+4) Create an environment for using multiPhATE; let's call it "multiphate":  $ conda create --name multiphate

+5) Activate that environment:  $ source activate multiphate

+    Now you should see "(multiPhate)" printing each time before your command prompt, to indicate that you are working within your multiphate environment.

+6) Install conda packages within that environment:  $ conda install python=3

+    Then, install multiPhaTE:  $ conda install multiphate

+    The dependent packages that are also availble as Conda packages should come along with multiphate; these include, biopython, emboss, blast, glimmer, prodigal, hmmer, and trnascan-se.
+As of this writing, PHANOTATE is not available as a conda/bioconda package, but is included in the multiPhATE distribution (see ExternalCodes/ folder).

+7) When running multiPhATE within your multiphate Conda environment, the pipeline will use the version of python and the third party codes installed within the multiphate environment, so there should be no clashes with other versions of these packages that may be installed elsewhere on your system.
+When you are finished running multiPhATE, you may exit from the multiphate Conda environment:  $ source deactivate

+Note that genemarks and phanotate are not available as conda packages, so these programs, as well as the dependent databases, all need to be acquired/installed manually in any case.
+Now, be sure that multiPhate.py and phate_runPipeline.py and associated files and directories are in your main execution "multiPhATE" directory.
+Check that the two subdirectories: PipelineInput/ and PipelineOutput/ are present (should already exist in the downloaded distribution).
 Place your phage genome fasta files (genome1.fasta, genome2.fasta, etc.) into the PipelineInput/ subdirectory.
-Place your configuration file (multiPhate.config) in the main execution directory (same level as multiPhate.py).
+Place your configuration file (ie, your copy of sample.multiPhate.config) in the main execution directory (same level as multiPhate.py).
 A word of caution here:  it is always best to name your files and fasta contigs as strings lacking any spaces or special characters, as third-party codes over which we have no control may balk when encountering odd characters or spaces.

 You will need to acquire one or more of the databases listed below under SUPPORING DATABASES (Phantome and pVOGs are included in the multiPhATE distribution, so it is possible to begin with just those), and the 3rd party codes listed under SUPPORTING 3rd PARTY CODES.
 You will need to acquire at least one of the supported gene finders, but it is recommended to run as many of the four gene finders as is feasible so that the results can be more meaningfully compared.
-A Python 3.7-compatible version of PHANOTATE is included in the multiPhate distribution, in the ExternalCodes/ subdirectory.
-Follow the instructions in the PH_README file to compile PHANOTATE.
 You will need to specifiy the locations of the supporting data sets and codes in the multiPhATE config file (see multiPhate.config), and you will need to locate your genome file(s) to the PipelineInput/ subdirectory.
 Once you have acquired the third-party codes and databases, you will be ready to configure the multiPhate.config file.

 HOW TO WRITE A CONFIGURATION FILE

 Summary:
 Availability and locations of supporting databases and codes are to be specified in a configuration file.
 A sample configuration file is provided, called "sample.multiPhate.config".
 Make a copy of this file and rename it accordingly (eg., myGenomeSet_multiPhate.config).
 Hereafter we refer to this file as, multiPhate.config.
 The multiPhate.config file is configured according to established default parameters (just about everything turned off initially).
 Any of the parameters may be modified (switches turned on or off) by assigning 'true' or 'false'.
-It is suggested that you turn swithes off, then install each supporting gene finder and database in turn and test the code.
+It is suggested that you turn swithes off, then install each supporting gene finder and database in turn and test the pipeline.

 Procedure:

-1) Make a copy of the file, sample.multiPhate.config, and name it appropriately (hereafter referred to as 'multiPhate.config').
+1) At the command line, make a copy of the file, sample.multiPhate.config, and name it appropriately (hereafter referred to as 'multiPhate.config'):  $ cp sample.multiPhate.config multiPhate.config.
+Then, edit your config file as described below.

 2) List of Genomes:
-For each genome to be processed, provide six lines under "Genome List:" and before "END of list":  for each genome, you need to list the genome number, the name of the genome fasta file, the genome type (typically 'phage', but could be 'bacteria'), the species (no spaces), the name of the genome, and a name for the output directory to hold this genome's output files, in that order.
-Simply copy/paste the six lines provided, and fill in the information appropriate for each genome.
+For each genome to be processed, provide six lines under "Genome List:" and before "END of list":  for each genome, you need to list the genome number, the name of the genome fasta file, the genome type (typically 'phage', but could be 'bacteria'), the species, if known (no spaces), the name of the genome, and a name for the output directory to hold this genome's output files (again, no spaces), in that order.
+You can simply copy/paste the six lines provided as many times as needed, and fill in the information appropriate for each genome.

 3) Processing Information:
 You may configure the pipeline to perform gene finding only, or gene finding plus functional annotation.
 For example, you may want to examine the results of multiple gene finders before going forward with functional annotation.
-In order to configure phate to run gene finding only, set translate_only to 'true'.
-If you set translate_only to 'false', then the pipeline will proceed with functional annotation of the predicted genes (ie, blast and/or hmm).
+In order to configure phate to run gene finding only, set translate_only to 'true'; in this way, only gene-calling and translation (to peptide sequence) will be performed.
+If you set translate_only to 'false', then the pipeline will not stop at the translation step, but will proceed with functional annotation of the predicted genes (ie, blast and/or hmm).
 Normally the genetic_code should be set to '11', for prokaryotic.

 4) Gene Callers:
 The gene_caller option specifies which gene caller's results (ie, gene calls) will be used for subsequent functional annotation.
 The choices are:  'phanotate', 'genemarks', 'prodigal', or 'glimmer'.
 To run a gene caller, you must have acquired that third-party code and installed it locally for use with multiPhATE.
 For each gene caller you wish to have run, set that caller's parameter to 'true'.
 In the usual case, you will want to specify gene_caller='phanotate' for annotation of phage genomes.

 5) Annotation:
 Set to 'true' each blast or hmm process that you want to be run.
-Note that you must have acquired the associated database, and in the next section (Databases) you must configure the location of that database.
+Note that you must have acquired the associated database, and in the next section (Databases) you must configure the location of each database.
 You may also set the desired blast parameters.
 The blast_identity sets the minimum identity that will be considered; any blast result below that threshold will be ignored.
 The hit_count parameters will determine how many top hits will be reported.
 Currently the only hmm_program that is supported by multiPhate is 'jackhmmer', and it is only run with the pVOGs database (future releases of multiPhate are expected to support additional hmm analyses).

 6) Databases:
 For each database that you have in-house, specify the full path/filename.
 Note that you must prepare in advance all blast databases by running the "makeblastdb" utility (see instructions with blast+ code for how to do that).
 MultiPhate will only run with blast+; it does not support legacy blast.
 For instructions where to download the databases, see the SUPPORTING DATABASES section below.
 Note that KEGG is available by license.
 Note also that in some cases additional files are required.
 In this case, place the additional file(s) in the same directory as the associated blast database.
 For example, place the NCBI accession2taxid file in the same directory as your NCBI virus genome file (see below).
+If you are downloading datasets that you anticipate using specifically with multiPhATE, then it is suggested, for convenience, that you save them in the Databases/ folder in the multiPhATE distribution, but any database can be located anywhere on your local system; you need only indicate in the multiPhate.config file the full path/filename for each database.
+Remember, the pVOGs and Phantome data sets are included in the multiPhATE distribution in the Databases/ folder, but you will need to run makeblastdb to render the datasets blast-able ($ makeblastdb -help).

 7) Verbosity:
 You may up- or down-regulate verbosity in the multiPhate.config file, under "# VERBOSITY".
 This includes an option to clean the (voluminous) raw blast and hmm search data from the output directories.
 It is suggested that clean_raw_data, phate_progress, and cgc_progress be set to 'true'.
 The warnings and messages, when set to 'true', will generate voluminous output; set these to 'true' when trouble-shooting the pipeline.